-Top 5 Best Columbia County Public Elementary Schools (2025)
+Best Columbia County Public Elementary Schools (2026)

-For the 2025 school year, there are 5 public elementary schools serving 2,226 students in Columbia County, AR.
+For the 2026 school year, there are 5 public elementary schools serving 2,226 students in Columbia County, AR.

-The top ranked public elementary schools in Columbia County, AR are Emerson Elementary School, Taylor Elementary School and East Side Elementary School.
+The top-ranked public elementary schools in Columbia County, AR are Emerson Elementary School, Taylor Elementary School and East Side Elementary School.
 Overall testing rank is based on a school's combined math and reading proficiency test score ranking.

-Columbia County, AR public elementary schools have an average math proficiency score of 40% (versus the Arkansas public elementary school average of 43%), and reading proficiency score of 36% (versus the 39% statewide average).
+Columbia County, AR public elementary schools have an average math proficiency score of 42% (versus the Arkansas public elementary school average of 45%), and reading proficiency score of 36% (versus the 39% statewide average).
 Elementary schools in Columbia County have an average ranking of 5/10, which is in the bottom 50% of Arkansas public elementary schools.

 Minority enrollment is 53% of the student body (majority Black), which is more than the Arkansas public elementary school average of 43% (majority Black).

-Best Public Elementary Schools in Columbia County (2025)
+Best Public Elementary Schools in Columbia County (2026)

 School